 As a new and inexperienced runner, you might think that the most expensive running shoes also are the best running shoes or the running shoes with the best look as you see it!
 It’s not true.
 This does not mean that you just have to choose the cheapest running shoes on the market, as the very cheap shoes usually have a shorter ‘lifetime’ than the more expensive running shoes because they contain much less midsole material, where the cushioning – shock absorption – is placed and it is important when we run longer distances.
 In Best Long Distance Running Shoes we explain this subject.

 It will also mean that you have to buy new running shoes more often and you also get more loads up through the body during the time you use the shoes.
-The best long distance running shoes for a beginner is a shoe between the very expensive running shoes and the very cheap running shoes.
+The best long distance running shoes for a beginner are a shoe between very expensive running shoes and very cheap running shoes.

 There are great demands to your running shoes whether you are a beginner and starting your first training or tying the laces for your fifth marathon.
 Your distance, type of run, and running surface can vary from week to week – each run has a purpose, and so has each of our running shoe choices.

-1. Running shoes for training vs Running shoes for race day
+Running shoes for training vs running shoes for race day

 It is common for runners to have several pairs of shoes for different types of runs.
 On most of your runs, you use training shoes.
 They are a little heavier with more padding to absorb shocks and help your legs to make the training easier.
 Running shoes for the race day itself are focused on performance and speed, where you want to perform your best with maximum energy.

 There is lightweight upper and propulsion in every step.
-You also need to remember running in new competition shoes with a few quick runs to make sure they fit and feels good before using them in races.
+You also need to remember to run in new competition shoes with a few quick runs to make sure they fit and feel good before using them in races.

 The fit of your running shoes